-For centuries, the Mandate of Heaven and Dynastic Cycle were central to Chinese views on government.
+For centuries, the Mandate of Heaven and the Dynastic Cycle were central to Chinese views on government.
 The Mandate of Heaven was the idea that there could be only one legitimate ruler of China at a time.
-The ruler's power was bestowed upon the emperor by the blessing of the gods.
+That ruler's power was believed to be bestowed upon them by the blessing of the gods.
 An important part of the Mandate held that the emperor would use his power for good.
 If the king was unfair, he would lose approval and his right to govern and the empire would suffer terrible disasters.
-The Mandate of Heaven was created in 1027 BCE and used by the Zhou Dynasty to overthrow the Shang empire and establish power.
+The Mandate of Heaven was created in 1027 BCE and used by the Zhou Dynasty to overthrow the Shang Dynasty and establish power.

-However, in time the Emperor would gain more power and further remove himself from the people.
+However, in time the emperor would gain more power and further remove himself from the people.
 Corruption would increase, land would be taken away from the people, and uprisings would occur.
-Taxes would be raised further burdening and angering the people, and the power of the Emperor would grow weaker.
+Taxes would be raised further, thus burdening and angering the people, and the power of the emperor would begin to weaken.

 The end of the dynasty would be met with natural disasters such as floods, famines, peasant revolts and invasions.
 These problems became so enormous that the emperor could not remedy them and thus the Chinese people were left to fend for themselves.
 Eventually, people would organize against the government and revolutions would begin.
 These rebellions were often met with tremendous violence and bloodshed.